Workshop: Introducing the Crit and Strategies for Interpreting and Talking About Art – For Secondary School Students

 We work with groups to introduce them to the crit and to strategies for talking about and interpreting art.
 We typically do this using work form museum and gallery collections and exhibitions.

-Previous workshops have included: Young people aged 14-16 at Tate Modern and Tate Britain as part of The Sorrell Foundation’s Saturday Art Club programme; Young people aged 16-18 at the Whitechapel Gallery, IKON, and Sidney Cooper Gallery Canterbury as part of The Roche Court’s ARTiculation Programme; and a BSL supported workshop for adult learners at Shape Gallery London.
+Examples include: Workshops for more than 1,200 14-16 year olds at Tate Modern and Tate Britain as part of The Sorrell Foundation’s National Saturday Art Club programme; Workshops in partnership with The Roche Court Foundation’s ARTiculation Prize for 16-18 year olds at the Whitechapel Gallery, IKON, and Sidney Cooper Gallery Canterbury; British Sign Language supported workshops for adult learners at Shape Gallery London.

 “I discovered a new way of looking at an artist’s work and that first impressions of artwork are still valid and often mean a great deal!
 (Even if it is found that it was not what the artist intended)”

 “I enjoyed meeting other students, asking questions and having to express my opinion on a piece of art”

 “I liked being able to compare my interpretation of an artist’s work with that of others”